jmjf/to4ft/README.md

   - `importExtensionTx` -- The extension to use for import file names -- NO DOT.
 If you aren't using TypeScripts `rewriteRelativeImportExtensions` option, you probably want `js`.
   - `extensionTx` -- The extension to use for output files. `RouteOptions` do not include type annotations, so can be written as `js`, `mjs`, or `cjs` if you wish.
   - `noAdditionalProperties` -- if true, adds `additionalProperties: false` to querystring parameters.

+## Demo servers

+See the demo servers in `examples/blog`, `examples/train`, and `examples/museum` for examples of how to use output.
+These servers validate the request input and log any path parameters, query parameters, body, and headers.
+They may return validation errors.

+The blog and train examples include servers for ref-maintaining `RouteOptions` (`ror`), which use ref-maintaining TypeBox schemas, and dereferenced `RouteOptions` (`rod`).

+The museum example server uses ref-maintaining `RouteOptions` (`ror`) that use dereferenced TypeBox schemas (`tbd`).
+This approach should allow excluding some TypeBox files because they won't be used unless the application code uses them.

 ## Thanks